fryderykhuang/NullGC/README.md

 ## How to contribute

-Framework projects like this will not become generally useful without being battle tested in real world.
+Project like this one will not become generally useful without being battle tested in real world.
 If your project can protentially benefit from this library, feel free to submit an Issue and talk about your use case.
 Any type of contributions are welcomed.